Update Aug. 25th, 2021: A 5-CD plus Blu-ray box set of Let It Be is being released on October 15th (vinyl too).

-The new version of the Let It Be movie is now The Beatles: Get Back, and will be released on August 27th, 2021.
+The new version of the Let It Be movie is now The Beatles: Get Back, and will be released as a nearly six-hour three-part documentary on Disney+ in November.
+This takes the place of a theatrical release, and will be shown on three consecutive nights, November 25th, 26th & 27th, 2021.
 The film was delayed a year, because of the pandemic.
 Back in December, 2020, the director of The Lord Of The Rings, Peter Jackson, said his team was finalizing the editing of the documentary.
-The film footage was originally shot in January of 1969.
+Now we know why it was taking him so long.

-On December 21st, 2020, Jackson released a five minute sample of The Beatles mostly goofing around while recording the album.
-They’re so young (all in their 20’s), and so full of fun!
+Late last year, Jackson released a five minute sample of The Beatles mostly goofing around while recording the album.
+They’re so young (still in their 20’s), and so full of fun!
 When you want to watch it, here’s the link:

 Earlier in 2020, there was a private screening of a portion of the film.
 In a news release, Paul McCartney said: “I am really happy that Peter (Jackson) has delivered into our archives a film that shows the truth about The Beatles recording together.
 The friendship and love between us comes over and reminds me of what a crazily beautiful time we had.”